Cosmian/mpc_rust_template/README.md

 ## Editing and testing

-To edit the code, we recommend that you use the free VSCode and rust-analyzer extension.
+To edit the gererated code, we recommend that you use the free VSCode and rust-analyzer extension.

 To check the validity of your code, simply run  `cargo build`.